HubertCahn/MasterMindForWechat/README.md

 # MasterMindForWechat
-A mini game called master mind which deployed at wechat
+A mini game called master mind which deployed at wechat.